-In the past I have played games and thought they were wonderful, only for Izzy to try them and not like.
+In the past I have played games and thought they were wonderful, only for Izzy to try them and not like them.
 The same has happened in reverse at times.
-Other-times though we have loved games together – so it is clear that although we have different tastes in games, there are some games that we do both like.
+Other-times though we have loved games together – so it is clear that although we have different tastes in games, there are some games that we do both like including Lego City Undercover.

 Without further delay, here is my side of the review of Lego City Undercover.
-Read Izzy’s below mine to see if she agrees!
+Read Izzy’s below mine to see if she agrees with my analysis.

 The World of Lego City Undercover

 If you have played any Lego games in the past you will know that the worlds they create are normally good.
 Lego City Undercover is the exception to the rule – this time they have made an exceptional world to explore.
 They have also made a few changes to earlier titles with Undercover and these have only made the game even more enjoyable.

 The world looks good as all Lego games tend to do.
 The interaction early on with the world is also good and you will spend a good deal of time looking for bricks and constructing super builds.
 These super builds are a highlight to the game and even a simple call in point is something you feel satisfied building.
 My only complaint with super builds is that toward the end of the game you find yourself with an abundance of bricks making them easy at the end of the game but difficult initially – I would have liked to have either more super builds or something else to use my stash of bricks on.

 Gameplay of Lego City Undercover

 The gameplay is fairly fluid within the world as well although there are a few aspects that could be worked on in the sequel which this game definitely deserves.
 Driving can sometimes feel clumsy and jumping from one place to another precisely is not always easy.
 Sometimes the controls seem overly sensitive and other times they seem a bit slow – which is most noticeable when using a chicken to reach places.